warden-protocol/wardenprotocol/docs/faucet.md

 # Faucet

-We built a custom faucet that runs `ethermintd` to send tokens from the faucet account.
+We built a custom faucet that runs `fusiond` to send tokens from the faucet account.

 Usage: